USINDO offers various grants and fellowships to American and Indonesian students, academics, professionals interested in U.S.-Indonesian relations.

 USINDO awards grants of up to $2, 000 to fund travel to Indonesia or to the United States.
 These grants are awarded to promote academic and professional exchanges between the two countries.

-For over 5 years, the program funds the graduate education and manages the placement of select officials from the Indonesian government at leading U.S. universities.
+For over 5 years, the program has funded the graduate education and manages the placement of select officials from the Indonesian government at leading U.S. universities.

 USINDO, in cooperation with The U.S House of Foreign Affairs Committee and the DPR Foreign Affairs Committee and the Indonesian Parliament, sends Indonesian parliamentary staffs to Washington, D.C. to learn about legislative process, their substantive areas of jurisdiction and how they are handled in the U.S., and participate in internship programs.